kevinrsun05/Lenovo-Warranty/README.md

 **Python 3 script that searches for Lenovo laptop information given the serial number**

-1) Ensure you have Selenium Chrome Driver (for google chrome) or Web Driver (any browser) installed.
+1) Ensure you have Selenium Chrome Driver installed.

 2) In the script, replace the following
 ```